Daniel Brandt is a London and Berlin based composer, producer and filmmaker.

 The fifth studio album by Brandt Brauer Frick was released in June 2019 on Because Music accompanied by an interactive video clip that Daniel co-directed with Max Parovsky.

-Daniel will collaborate with German musician Frieder Nagel and Japanese choreographer Fukiko Takase on creating a new version of Wilibald Gluck's ”Don Juan” Ballet for Gluck Festspiele Nuremberg in July and is also collaborating with Belgian artist Karel Brussens on a contemporary dance/installation piece that will premiere in Gent in September 2019.
+In July Daniel collaborated with German musician Frieder Nagel and Japanese choreographer Fukiko Takase on creating a contemporary version of Wilibald Gluck's ”Don Juan” Ballet for Gluck Festspiele Nuremberg.
+Daniel is collaborating with Belgian artist Karel Brussens on "Currents" - acontemporary dance/installation piece which will premiere in Gent in September 2019.

 Daniel is also co-running electronic music label The Gym having released music from artists such as Nina Kraviz, Max Graef, Emika and Dollkraut.